 Going around the circle from top, clockwise (right side), each root note is five half steps below the previous one (C,G,D ...).
 From top, counterclockwise (left side), each root note is five half steps above the previous one (C,F,Bb ...).
 This isn't as important as knowing the number of flats or sharps for that root.

 Finally, a Key Signature can change in the middle of Sheet Music.
 This probably means the background chords have a new tonal center, which creates a new feel.
 Also, when numerous sharps or flats appear on the staff, find which notes are natural, as they're fewer to remember.
 Then, raise or lower a half step, every note except the naturals.

-An interesting practice technique would be to play a written song in a key more comfortable for you, or to transpose it.
-You may keep your easier key in mind, while reading the written key.
-The intervals between the written notes are cues to sharp, flat, or naturalize your transposed song (from the original key).
-Music can be fun!
+A practice technique is to play a written song in a key more comfortable for us, or to transpose it.
+We may keep our easier key in mind, while reading the written key.
+The intervals between the written notes are cues to sharp, flat, or naturalize our transposed song (from the original key).
+Transposing takes skill.

 The next page is about Clefs, a helpful way to visualize the highest and lowest sounds.